-TWC-VR will consider purchasing an ancillary service when required to enable participation in an ESBI-approved service.
-Ancillaryservices are paid according to the Maximal Affordable Payment Schedule (MAPS) or the durable medical equipment (DME) contract as applicable.
+TWC-VR will consider purchasing an support services when required to enable participation in an ESBI-approved service.
+These support services are paid according to the Maximal Affordable Payment Schedule (MAPS) or the durable medical equipment (DME) contract as applicable.

 21.10 Residential Services